Avaiga/taipy-doc/docs/knowledge_base/demos/movie_genre_selector.md

 3. Make selections to discover movies that match your preferences.

-4. Enjoy personalized 7 movie recommendations based on your genre choices.
+4. Enjoy personalized seven movie recommendations based on your genre choices.

 # Conclusion
 Selecting the right movie genre doesn't need to be a daunting task.
 Taipy's Genre Selector demo